fujkani/elasticsearch-proxy/README.md

 Interesting patterns covered:
 1. User Authentication & Authorization
 2. Controlling which indexes can be searched
-3. Logging and log file formatting to support FileBeat import into Elasticcearch for Kibana use
+3. Logging and log file formatting to support FileBeat import into Elasticsearch for Kibana use
 4. Use of Swagger wrapper to get basic documentation and a tester page
 5. Use of DOTENV to handle environments
 6. Use of Node Express MiddleWare to intercept calls